IanBaum/pig-latin/README.md

 ## Specifications

-#### 1. Collect user's input and split it into an array

-* Example Input: user's sentence
-* Example Output: "u","s","e","r","'","s"," ","s","e","n","t","e","n","c","e"

-#### 2. Do nothing to non-alphabetical characters, since they do not contain consonants or vowels.
+#### 1. Do nothing to non-alphabetical characters, since they do not contain consonants or vowels.

 * Example Input: 3
 * Example Output: 3

-#### 3. Add "ay" to the end of single-letter words beginning with a vowel.
+#### 2. Add "ay" to the end of single-letter words beginning with a vowel.

 * Example Input: i
 * Example Output: iay

-#### 4. Add "ay" to the end of words beginning with a vowel.
+#### 3. Add "ay" to the end of words beginning with a vowel.

 * Example Input: apple
 * Example Output: appleay

-#### 5. For words beginning with one consonant, move the first consonant to the end of the word, and add "ay".
+#### 4. For words beginning with one consonant, move the first consonant to the end of the word, and add "ay".

 * Example Input: kitten
 * Example Output: ittenkay

-#### 6. For words beginning with more than one consonant, move all of the first consecutive consonants to the end, and add "ay".
+#### 5. For words beginning with more than one consonant, move all of the first consecutive consonants to the end, and add "ay".

 * Example Input: dragon
 * Example Output: agondray

-#### 7. For words beginning with "qu", move the "u" along with the "q".
+#### 6. For words beginning with "qu", move the "u" along with the "q".

 * Example Input: quack
 * Example Output: ackquay

-#### 8. If the first consonants include "qu", move the "u" along with the "q".
+#### 7. If the first consonants include "qu" but do not start with "qu", move the "u" along with the "q".

 * Example Input: squeal
 * Example Output: ealsquay

-#### 9. For words beginning with "y", treat "y" as a consonant.
+#### 8. For words beginning with "y", treat "y" as a consonant.

 * Example Input: your
 * Example Output: youray